GSavathrakis/Glow-pytorch/README.md

 It can either be used for training or inference on a pretrained model.

-For training, an example for the MNIST dataset isto run:
+For training, an example for the MNIST dataset is to run:
 `python main.py train --dataset MNIST`

 For inference run: